Rum Distillery of Chamarel in Mauritius

-Located in the southern part of the island, on the outskirts of the Black River Gorges National Park, you find Chamarel, a beautiful Rum Distillery.
+Located in the southern part of the island, on the outskirts of the Black River Gorges National Park, you find the Rhumerie de Chamarel, a beautiful Rum Distillery.
+At 300m above sea level, and at the foot of the island’s highest mountain, Black River Peak, the estate has a gorgeous setting, is eco-friendly and has it’s own micro climate.

-The distillery is open for visits and also have a lovely restaurant where it is worth stopping for lunch.
-You can visit for free if you book a table for lunch.
-They have guided tours every half an hour or so – both in French and English, maybe also other languages if you ask in advance.
+The distillery is open for visits and also has a great restaurant where it is worth stopping for lunch.
+They have guided tours every half an hour or so – we had a tour in English but also heard French and German, maybe the also offer other languages if you ask in advance.

 Our guide explained to us that the distillery is one of the only left in Mauritius growing their own sugar cane.
 The harvest is done by hand and the sugar cane is selected exclusively to produce the rum, they also do not burn the sugar cane.
-The sugar cane is burned pre-harvest to make the harvesting process easier and thus requiring less labour.
-The harvest takes places from July to December.
+In many places the sugar cane is burned pre-harvest to make the harvesting process easier and thus requiring less labour.
+They use 2 types of sugar cane at the estate and the harvest takes place from July to December.
+It is at that time that you will have to visit if you want to see the machines in action (if I remember well in the morning).
 After the harvest the sugar cane is transferred to the distillery, where the distillation process can start.
+They only make agricultural rum: it means that the rum is made directly from the sugar cane juice.
+In Mauritius we also have industrial rum – it is when sugar is used to make rum.
+Obviously agricultural is better and more expensive as well – as with Cognac or other aged alcohols, the older, the better!

 The distilled rum is then kept for 6 months prior to bottling.
 Part of the white rum will after that be aged and transferred to different types of barrels or casks and kept for different length of time.